-The industrial park has attracted investment of some RM30 billion from foreign companies, local companies and joint ventures between local and foreign companies.
+The industrial park has attracted investment of approximately 57 Billion from foreign companies, local companies and joint ventures between local and foreign companies.
 To date, there are over a dozen companies currently operating in SIP.

 Investors primarily focus on the four trigger industries: Steel and metal-based (ferroalloys); aluminium-based; glass-based (metallic and polysilicon); and oil & gas.